Kovaleski-Research-Lab/general_3x3/README.md

 - [meep utils folder](https://github.com/Kovaleski-Research-Lab/general_3x3/tree/andy_branch/meep_utils) : contains files with python wrappers for building meep sources, simulations, geometries, and field monitors.
 - [radii folder](https://github.com/Kovaleski-Research-Lab/general_3x3/tree/andy_branch/radii) : contains a script for generating 3x3 configurations of pillar radii between 75 nm and 250 nm.
 Outputs a .pkl file with a python list containing 1x9 sublists.
 This pickle file is used by `run_datagen.py`.
 - [utils folder](https://github.com/Kovaleski-Research-Lab/general_3x3/tree/andy_branch/utils) : contains helper scripts for general python programming and data modification scripting.
+- [supplementary folder](https://github.com/Kovaleski-Research-Lab/general_3x3/tree/andy_branch/supplementary) : Contains background info / supplementary studies to support the simulations.
+     - [gaussian_width](https://github.com/Kovaleski-Research-Lab/general_3x3/tree/andy_branch/supplementary/gaussian_width) : Contains a script that helps us viualize the relationship between frequency and wavelength in meep units.
+     - [sim_states](https://github.com/Kovaleski-Research-Lab/general_3x3/tree/andy_branch/supplementary/sim_states) : Contains a script that shows the user how to dump out a simulation state after a simulation has run, and how to reload that simulation.
+     - [resolution_study](https://github.com/Kovaleski-Research-Lab/general_3x3/tree/andy_branch/supplementary/resolution_study) : Contains the script used as well as the analysis to determine at what resolution the simulation converges.
+     - [core_study](https://github.com/Kovaleski-Research-Lab/general_3x3/tree/andy_branch/supplementary/core_study) : Contains the script used as well as the analysis to determine the optimal number of cores to get the fastest simulation time.
+We used WOPR, which has 112 CPU cores, to run this experiment - Times will vary depending on CPUs.

 ## How to run this code